ambrosus/ambrosus-nop/USING.md

 - **state.json** - this file contains all your node configuration, including private key, _do not share this file with anyone_.
-- **output** (directory) - contains files were created during the installation process.
+- **output** (directory) - contains files that were created during the installation process.
 - **output/parity\_config.toml** - Parity config.
-Please change this file only if you know what are you doing.
+NB!
+Please change this file only if you know what you're doing.
 - **output/docker-compose.yml** - Docker Compose config.
-Each part of Ambrosus node run in its own docker container.
+Each part of Ambrosus Node runs in its own docker container.
 This file defines what and how will be run.
 - **output/chain.json** - AMB-NET blockchain specification.
+NB!
 Please do
   not change this file.
 - **output/chains** (directory) - Blockchain data.
 - **output/data** (directory) - Mongo DB data.